JamesWoolfenden/learn-terraform/docs/about.md

 ## Bio

-I'm currently working as a Solution Principal for Slalom and based out of London.
+I'm currently working as a Principal for Slalom and based out of London.
 I have a bit of experience in the DevOps field, I have worked for a number of consultancies directly and indirectly.